 Types of solar panel

 There are three main types of solar panel in commercial production: monocrystalline, polycrystalline, and amorphous.
 They all have some advantages and disadvantages, which we will discuss in this article.
 All three are based on silicon semiconductors - the difference being the form that the silicon is in.
-Panels based on other chemistries are under development: Cadmium telluride and copper indium diselenide panels may well appear in production soon; and also research is being conducted on using the photosynthesis effect that plants use to convert sunlight to useful forms of energy.
+Panels based on other chemistries are under development: cadmium telluride and copper indium diselenide panels may well appear in production soon, and research is being conducted on using the photosynthesis effect that plants use to convert sunlight to useful forms of energy.
 However, you are unlikely to come across technologies other than silicon for the time being, so we will just consider silicon on this page.

 Polycrystalline solar cells

 It is cheaper to produce silicon wafers in polycrystalline form, as the conditions for growth do not need to be as tightly controlled.
 In this form, a number of interlocking silicon crystals grow together.
 Panels based on these cells are cheaper per unit area than monocrystalline panels - but they are also less efficient.
 In terms of pounds-per-watt, there is not a great deal of difference between the panels.
-Here are a few poly panels that we supply:

 Monocrystalline solar cells

 These are made from thin wafers of silicon, sliced from large crystals that have been grown under carefully controlled conditions.
 Typically, the cells are a few inches across, and a number of cells are laid out in a grid to create a panel.
-Relative to the other types of cells, they have a high efficiency, meaning you will obtain more electricity from a given area of panel.
+Relative to the other types of cells, they have a high efficiency, meaning you will generate more electricity from a given area of panel.
 This is useful if you only have a limited area for mounting your panels, or want to keep the installation small for aesthetic reasons.
 However, growing large crystals of silicon is a difficult and very energy-intensive process, so the production costs for this type of panel have historically been very high.
-Production methods have improved though, and prices have fallen a great deal over the years, partly driven by competition as other types of panel have been produced.
+Production methods have improved, though, and prices have fallen a great deal over the years, partly driven by competition as other types of panel have been produced.
 Here are a few monocrystalline solar panels that we supply:

 200W Perlight Delta Monocrystalline Black Solar Panel